-TheShelf per se is a product which helps brands get social influence.
+TheShelf per se is a product that helps brands get social influence.
 Of course, this Social influence is achieved by getting real people to write about real products.
 So as a blogger, you can be one of those influencers.
-The Bloggers lists on TheShelf allows bloggers to add their site to the list of bloggers who are ready to collaborate with brands.
+The Bloggers list on TheShelf allows bloggers to add their site to the list of bloggers who are ready to collaborate with brands.

 Traction – marketing made simple

 Similar to The Shelf, Traction is a site for solo marketers to meet with brands and advertisers.
 If you have a popular blog, or are a social influencer, you can sign-up in Traction as a “Marketing Partner” and start earning.

 Besides freelancing, you might need to get your content translated, and if you do freelance translations – the place to get translation jobs is Proz.
 There’s quite a lot of translators registered on the site, but there are hundreds of sites online at any one time, so don’t get discouraged.

 Dice is another niche-specific job search engine, here you’ll only find technology jobs.
 This makes your task of finding freelance work somewhat easier since you won’t have to sieve through everything which is not fit for purpose.